Palak Poori/ Spinach Poori Recipe

 Notes

-Pin kaddu ka halwa recipe for later– If you wish you try this recipe later, click on any of the pictures to pin the recipe.
+Pin this post for later– click on any of the pictures to pin this for future.